AntonBrinkCodes/Indicators-of-fatigue-in-football/README.md

 Jump Intensity is calculated using a combination of flight time and flight frequency.
 A jump is identified using a weighted sum of acceleration data.
 It's fun!

 ## Posture Pitch
 Posture Pitch is the rotation around the x-axis, estimated using gyro and acceleration data.
 It is calculated using sensor fusion and a Madgwick filter.
-We've created a class PosturePitch, which heavily uses the Madgwick filter used by AHRS.
-See the Python Script "ExamplePP.py" on how this class can be used to perform real time tracking of Posture Pitch!
+We've created a class PosturePitch, which heavily uses the python native Madgwick filter created by AHRS.
+See the Python Script "ExamplePP.py" on how our PosturePitch class can be used to perform real time tracking of Posture Pitch!

 ![Screenshot 2022-12-16 085553](https://user-images.githubusercontent.com/77839398/208050666-c73aca96-0b99-4d21-a266-d104644e3829.png)